dr-guangtou/daily_astroph/astroph-1805.md

 #### [Dust in the Wind: Composition and Kinematics of Galaxy Outflows at the Peak Epoch of Star Formation](https://arxiv.org/abs/1805.01484)
     * We find that the interstellar medium seen in absorption is dominated by outflowing material
     * Mass loss rates in the low ionization phase are comparable to or in excess of the star formation rate, with total outflow rates likely higher when accounting for ionized gas.
+    * Gas phase Si abundances are significantly super-solar relative to Fe and Ni ([Si/Fe]~0.4), indicating a combination of α-enhancement and dust depletion.

 #### [50% of Quasar Outflows are Situated at Least 100 Parsecs From the Central Source](https://arxiv.org/abs/1805.01543)